 Gasoline is produced from crude oil.
-Crude oil varies greatly in color and viscosity from one oil well to the next and is largely dependent upon the geographic region.
-Crude oil is transported via pipeline, freighter ship/barge, rail tank car and cargo tank truck to an oil refinery where it is processed into refined products like gasoline.
+Crude oil varies greatly in color and viscosity from oil well to oil well; largely dependent on the geographic region where the crude oil originated.
+Crude oil is transported via pipeline, freighter ship/ barge, rail tank car and cargo tank truck to an oil refinery where it is processed into refined products like gasoline.
 An oil refinery uses engineering techniques such as fractional distillation and alkylation to produce gasoline.

-Like crude oil, gasoline is also transported via pipeline, freighter ship/barge, rail tank car and cargo tank truck until it ultimately reaches retail fueling stations and consumers.
+Similar to crude oil, gasoline is also transported via pipeline, freighter ship/ barge, rail tank car and cargo tank truck until it ultimately reaches retail fueling stations and consumers.